BOARD OF DIRECTORS MANDATE

 Committee operating procedures

-The following operating procedures apply to each committee (each a “Committee”) of the Boards of Directors of Economical Mutual Insurance Company (“Economical”), Federation Insurance Company of Canada, The Missisquoi Insurance Company, Perth Insurance Company and Waterloo Insurance Company (collectively the “Companies” and individually the “Company”).
+The following operating procedures apply to each committee (each a “Committee”) of the Boards of Directors of Economical Mutual Insurance Company (“Economical”), Sonnet Insurance Company, The Missisquoi Insurance Company, Perth Insurance Company, Waterloo Insurance Company and Petline Insurance Company (collectively the “Companies” and individually the “Company”).

 Frequency of meetings